License pool management

 Accessing the license pool

-To access the license pool, select Status in the top menu.
-You can see the My available licenses section.
+To access the license pool, from the top menu, select Status.
+The My available licenses section shows.

-In the My available licenses panel, the virtual licenses that have not yet been assigned to clients are classified by product and duration.
-You can also see whether it is possible to assign trial licenses of the product to clients.
-See Assigning trial licenses for further information about trial licenses.
+The My available licenses section shows the virtual licenses you have not assigned to your clients yet, as well as the corresponding products and the license duration.
+You can also see whether it is possible to assign trial licenses of each product to your clients.
+For more information about trial licenses, see Assigning trial licenses.

-To add new virtual licenses to the pool, contact your assigned salesperson to place an order.
-After the process has been completed, the licenses will appear in the My available licenses section.
+To add new virtual licenses to the pool, contact your designated sales representative to place an order.
+After the process is complete, the licenses appear in the My available licenses section.